janpeterka/digitalfootprint/README.md

 # digitalfootprint
-Educational application to analyze and showcase our personal digital footprint
+Educational application to analyze and showcase our personal digital footprint.

+Application prototype running at [Heroku](https://digital-footprint-prototype.herokuapp.com)